Media Temple vs. Bluehost – The Price Difference Cannot Be Overlooked

 That said, Bluehost isn’t far behind.
 For shared hosting, it uses a single, US-based data center, but the latter is equipped with fast SSD storage and Cloudflare CDN.
 If your website mainly addresses a US audience, you can expect outstanding speeds.
 But even if you have visitors from around the world, it’s super easy to turn on the CDN and improve your global performance.

-Bluehost is best known for its affordable shared hosting plans, which strike an ideal balance between performance and cost.
-Bluehost’s infrastructure is perfect for small to medium websites, so if you want to host a business presentation site, small eCommerce store, or personal blog, you can expect the same speeds and reliability that you would get with Media Temple – for a fraction of the cost.
+On the other hand, Bluehost is best known for its affordable shared hosting plans and being one of the cheapest web hosting solutions around.
+That strikes an ideal balance between performance and cost.
+Bluehost’s infrastructure is perfect for small to medium websites, so if you want to host a business presentation site, small ecommerce store, or personal blog, you can expect the same speeds and reliability that you would get with Media Temple – for a fraction of the cost.

 Page Loading Speeds